 - Pupils normally study three A-Level subjects.
-Four subjects are permissible.
-Pupils are free to study from any of the subjects offered, allowing either for specialism of breadth. - Pupils are encouraged to completed Extended Essays on a subject and topic of their choice. - Pupils are allocated 7 periods per week per A-Level subject over the course of two years.
+Four subjects are permissible for the most able.
+Pupils are free to study from any of the subjects offered, allowing either for specialism of breadth. - Pupils are encouraged to completed Extended Essays on a subject and topic of their choice - Pupils are allocated 7 periods per week per A level subject over the course of two years.